 Measure Ferritin with Gemini™

-Radisens Diagnostics is leading a €7 million grant-aided FerrTest consortium, including Trinity College Dublin, Irish Manufacturing Research and PolyPico Technologies, to complete product & process development and scale-up ahead of pre-clinical trials.
-Radisens seeks partner(s) to commence this project and support commercialisation of the Gemini™ Ferritin test.
+Radisens Diagnostics is leading a €6 million grant-aided FerrTest consortium, including Trinity College Dublin, Irish Manufacturing Research and PolyPico Technologies.
+The project will complete product & process development and scale-up ahead of pre-clinical trials.
+Radisens seeks partner(s) to complete funding of this development and support commercialisation of the Gemini™ ferritin test.